University of Edinburgh: Admissions

 For the academic year 2019/20, 36.8% of Edinburgh's new undergraduates were privately educated, the second-highest proportion among mainstream British universities, behind only Oxford.
 As of August 2021, it has a higher proportion of female than male students with a male to female ratio of 38:62 in the undergraduate population, and the undergraduate student body is composed of 30% Scottish students, 32% from the rest of the UK, 10% from the EU, and 28% from outside the EU.

 Graduation

 Graduation ceremony in McEwan Hall, 2025.

 Graduation ceremonies are held in the purpose-built McEwan Hall.
-At the ceremonies, graduates are 'capped' with the Geneva Bonnet, which involves the university's principal tapping them on the head with the cap while they receive their graduation certificate.
-The velvet-and-silk hat has been used for over 150 years, and legend says that it was originally made from cloth taken from the breeches of 16th-century scholars John Knox or George Buchanan.
+Until 2026, graduates were "capped" with the Geneva Bonnet as part of the ceremony, which involves the university's principal tapping them on the head with the cap while they receive their graduation certificate.
+The velvet-and-silk hat was used for over 150 years, and legend says that it was originally made from cloth taken from the breeches of 16th-century scholars John Knox or George Buchanan.
 When the hat was restored in the early 2000s, a label dated 1849 was discovered bearing the name of Edinburgh tailor Henry Banks, casting doubt on the supposed 16th-century origin; however, it is unknown whether Banks manufactured or restored the hat.
 In 2006, a university emblem that had been taken into space by astronaut and Edinburgh graduate Piers Sellers was incorporated into the Geneva Bonnet.
+Beginning in 2026, the bonnet no longer featured at graduations, although the university did not explain why the tradition had ended.